This bill serves only one purpose, to help the wealthy at the expense of the rest of us.

 Call the Capitol switchboard at (202) 224-3121.

-I’m especially concerned that this bill would:
+I’m am shocked at what is being negotiated, especially because this bill would:

 [We encourage you to choose one or two from the list of bullet points below that outrage you the most and make the most sense for where you live.
 You can always call the following day or week to voice your objections to more of what’s included in the bill.]